yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/alerts-monitoring/performance-advisor.md

 **Fix the problem**

-Review your YSQL clients configuration to see, if connection pooling is configured and pool sizes are correct.
+Review your YSQL client's configuration to see if connection pooling is configured and pool sizes are correct.
 If you need more connections, review YB-TServer memory usage.
 If enough free memory is present, increase the number of `ysql-max-connections`.
 Otherwise increase the number of YB-TServers to spread connections across them.

 ### Hot shard